 The conventional-looking, power-assisted secateurs (shown in picture 2) have the ability to cut a much thicker branch – up to 25mm.
 This is because the jaws of the secateurs can open much wider and as you squeeze these secateurs together the power takes over and snips the branch clean off.

-How long do Battery Pruners last on a Single Charge?
+How long do Cordless Pruners last on a Single Charge?

 Powered pruners contain a small lithium-ion battery which can be charged by either a USB connection or a small plugin charger, depending on the model.
 A lithium-ion battery is great because the battery rarely loses charge when not being used, so it is always ready for action.
 Most models have a usage time of approximately 30 minutes which is approximately 400 cuts or snips!
 This is more than enough time to prune fruit trees, roses and shrubs.